Day 1: Cusco – Tauca – Huchuy Qosqo – Ollantaytambo – Aguas Calientes

 Day 2: Aguas Calientes – Machu Picchu – Cusco

-We leave our hotel after a very early breakfast to take the bus at around 5:30am for the journey up to Machu Picchu ruins, in time for sunrise.
+We leave our hotel after a very early breakfast to take the bus for the journey up to Machu Picchu ruins.
 Once inside the citadel, there is a private 2 hour tour provided with plenty of free time for further exploring, taking photos and the option to climb Huayna Picchu, Machu Picchu Mountain or go up to the Sun Gate.
-Then we return back to Aguas Calientes, take a leisurely lunch, and at 4:22pm, we take the Expedition train to Ollantaytambo with a private van connection to Cusco arriving at your hotel in the evening at about 8pm.
+Then, we return back to Aguas Calientes, take a leisurely lunch, and at 4:22pm, we take the Expedition train to Ollantaytambo with a private van connection to Cusco arriving at your hotel in the evening at about 8pm.

 - Meal: Breakfast

 - Entrance tickets: Machu Picchu

 - Private transportation from and to your hotel

 - All meals as indicated in the itinerary